 Simon of The Desert (1965)

-It is a 1965 film directed by the director Luis Bunuel.
+It is a 1965 surrealist, historical movie directed by the director Luis Bunuel.
 The film tells the story of Simón (played by Claudio Brook), a saint who lives atop a pillar in the desert to try to achieve spiritual perfection.

 The film is a satire on human ambition and organized religion.
 Simón is considered a saint by many people who gather around his pillar, but the film also shows how corrupt humanity is and how his followers try to manipulate his image for their own ends.